PeilinZhao/peilinzhao.github.io/index.md

 Shenzhen, China
 Email: peilinzhao[AT]hotmail.com

-Internship: We are looking for interns, who are intrested on AI for Drug， Energy, and Agriculture, such as Deep Graph Learning, Time Series Prediction, Reinforcement Learning, etc.
+<font color=red>Internship: We are looking for interns, who are intrested on AI for Drug, Energy, and Agriculture, such as Deep Graph Learning, Time Series Prediction, Reinforcement Learning, etc.</font>

 ## BIO